 Explore Your Treatment Options Today

-At Recreate Life Counseling, we know how devastating a positive drug test can be to your life.
-Drug abuse and addiction can have harsh effects on your employment, your personal life, and other important areas.
+At Recreate Life Counseling, we know how devastating a failed drug test can be to your life.
+Substance abuse and addiction can have harsh effects on your employment, your personal life, and other important areas.
 Our compassionate, experienced team provides effective drug addiction treatment.
 We can support you on your journey to sobriety and help you to lead the life you want.
 Contact Recreate Life Counseling for a private consultation to learn more about your addiction treatment options.

 Can I sue for a false positive drug test?